Jon Peter Lewis: Post-Idol

 Lewis' second full-length album, Break the Silence, debuted July 22, 2008.
-The album was released through Cockaroo Entertainment in conjunction with Adrenaline Music Group.
+The album was released through Cockaroo Entertainment in conjunction with Adrenaline Music Group and Lieber Management.
 Chris Garcia, who has worked with Santana and Michelle Branch, Dido and Jewel, produced the album under the guidance of executive producer Don Grierson, a former head of A&R for Capitol and Epic Records.
 Lewis wrote or co-wrote several tracks for the album, featuring musicians such as guitarist Nick Lashley, drummer Kenny Aronoff and Blake Mills.
 The CD has received critical praise including a "Critic's Choice" review from Billboard magazine.
 It was called "one of the best pop/rock CD's of the year" by Monica Rizzo of People magazine and "a much stronger album" by Ken Barnes of USA Today.
 The title track single hit the top 30 charts on Hot AC radio and in November 2008 was one of only fifty songs pre-programmed into all of the new iPhones on display at Apple Stores and AT&T stores across the country.
 Lewis went on to release a self-titled EP in February 2010.

 In 2009, Lewis launched an internet show titled American Nobody.
 The program takes an inside look at the music business as well as a tongue-in-cheek view of pop culture.
 The show received early critical praise.
 American Idol journalist and biographer Richard Rushfield described the show as, "a hilarious romp through Idol land built around the misadventures of a singer who, seven years after Idol, is still searching to find his place in the industry."
 American Nobody was added to TV Guides "Hot Web List" and the Los Angeles Times called it "the most brilliant and biting satire of Idoldom ever written."

-Jon Peter Lewis met Ryan Hayes in Rexburg, Idaho and became friends.
+Jon Peter Lewis met Ryan Hayes in Rexburg, Idaho, and became friends.
 In 2010, Lewis produced and starred in a rock opera, Deep Love: A Ghostly Folk Opera.
 The production, co-written by Ryan Hayes and Garrett Sherwood, debuted in Idaho in October 2010 and garnered support, which positioned the show into a multi-city theatrical event.
 Deep Love was chosen as one of ten shows produced for the New York Musical Theatre Festival in July 2015.

 In 2015, Lewis released an EP titled Roughcuts.
-According to Lewis the recordings are in their "roughest and raw forms" and "they are like first drafts from my brain and may end up as Midas Whale songs."
+According to Lewis, the recordings are in their "roughest and raw forms" and "they are like first drafts from my brain and may end up as Midas Whale songs."

 Lewis has been a contributor to MTV, Entertainment Weekly, Rolling Stone magazine, Los Angeles Times, and AOL Entertainment.